mayonorris/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - : back to the previous directory

-ls -al . .. /boot : Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+ls -al . .. /boot : Llists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

 file /tmp/iamafile : prints the file  iamafile type